Dolmabahçe Palace: Medhal (Main Entrance) Hall

 A visit to the Dolmabahçe Palace begins at the Medhal Hall.
 Rooms leading off the Medhal are towards the sea and the land.
-The rooms facing the sea were used by the leading Ottoman officials, the Grand Vizier and the other state ministers, while the rooms facing the land were used by various administrators of the palace and the state, such as the Palace Marshall, Şeyhülislam, and members of the House of Representatives (Meclis-i Mebusan) and the Senate (Meclis-i Ayan).
+The rooms facing the sea were used by the leading officials, the grand vizier, and the other state ministers.
+Rooms facing the mainland were used by various administrators of the palace and the state, such as the Palace Marshal, the Shaykh al-Islām (Şeyhülislam), and members of the General Assembly.

 Guests would first wait in this hall and then would be led inside at the proper time by a palace protocol officer.
-On entering the Medhal, one sees Boulle tables on both sides of the room, which bear the monogram of Sultan Abdülmecid on top.
+On entering the Medhal, one sees Boulle tables on both sides of the room, which bear the tughra of Sultan Abdülmecid on top.
 The royal monogram of the sultan is also on the fireplace.
 The English chandelier hanging in the middle of this room has sixty arms.
 The Hereke fabrics used as upholstery for the furniture and as draperies are in the royal shade of red.